hightman/httpclient/README.md

 ### Customize request

-You can customize various requests by passing `Request` object.
+You can also customize various requests by passing in `Request` object.

 ```php
 use hightman\http\Client;